sts10/orchard-street-wordlists/faq.markdown

 No. All Orchard Street Wordlists are **uniquely decodable**, which means words from any one of them can be safely combined in a passphrase _without_ punctuation between the words, e.g. "thrillerconcernclearedevidencestretchapple".
 Though there's nothing wrong with putting a space, hyphen, underscore, etc. between the words if you prefer.

-## What's the difference between the Orchard Street Medium list and the EFF "long list"?
+## What's the difference between the Orchard Street Diceware List and the EFF "long list"?
 They both have 7,776 words...

 They're pretty similar!
-Both the [EFF's long list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) and the Orchard Street Medium List contain exactly 7,776 words.
+Both the [EFF's long list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) and the Orchard Street Diceware List contain exactly 7,776 words.
 This is so that each word can correspond to the roll of 5 6-sided dice.
 Both lists are also _uniquely decodable_, which is good for use with passphrase generators.
 One difference is that the EFF list is uniquely decodable because it has no "prefix words".
-The Orchard Street Medium List was made uniquely decodable through [a novel process I invented called Schlinkert pruning](https://sts10.github.io/2022/08/12/efficiently-pruning-until-uniquely-decodable.html).
+The Orchard Street Diceware List was made uniquely decodable through [a novel process I invented called Schlinkert pruning](https://sts10.github.io/2022/08/12/efficiently-pruning-until-uniquely-decodable.html).
 I'll also note that EFF list's mean word length is ever so slightly shorter (by 0.07 characters).

 The EFF list is definitely more well-known and more widely used choice, so it's 100% the less risky choice.
 But if you're here reading this FAQ, maybe you want to be on the cutting edge...